It’s easy to think that your best days are behind you when you have chronic pain from past surgeries, injuries, or a less-than-optimal lifestyle.

 What we are all about

-Utilizing the 2 proven pain control methods of Rolfing Structural Integration and Corrective Exercise training; Gung-Ho Rolfing and Fitness helps active adults get back to enjoying the things they love to do by eliminating the frustration of being chronically injured or in pain, simplifying the overwhelming number of therapy choices, and finally ending the heartbreaking feeling of missing out on all the fun.
+Utilizing the 3 proven pain control methods of Corrective Exercise Training, Personal Training and Rolfing Structural Integration; Gung-Ho Movement helps active adults get back to enjoying the things they love to do by eliminating the frustration of being chronically injured or in pain, simplifying the overwhelming number of therapy choices, and finally ending the heartbreaking feeling of missing out on all the fun.

 That’s a very subjective question and really depends on the person getting the work.
 Rolfing sessions have an old reputation as being a painful.
 Personally, I feel that Rolfing Structural Integration techniques have changed in the past 40+ years to utilize a wide range of touch skills.
 Ranging from light to deep.
 Rolfing pressure is usually described as intense or deep, but not usually as painful.
 My goal is to make sessions as effective as possible, but the client is the controlling factor.
 I attempt to meet the client at their comfort level.